 Now, cut the plastic around your new surf deck if you want to keep the manufacturer's original shape.
 Some surfers like to spread the pads a bit.
 That's ok, too.

 Line up the pad before attaching it to the surfboard.
 You want to put the grip just a little bit above the leash plug.

-Peel back your sticker off the back and line the center of your traction pad with the stringer.
-Don't push it down too much, in case you need to make a jew adjustments.
-Once you've stick it down, it's tough to the pad up.
+Peel off the backing sticker and align the center of your traction pad with the stringer.
+Don't push it down too much, in case you need to make a few adjustments.
+Once you've stuck it down, it's tough to pull the pad back up.

-If you've got a three-piece traction pad, leave a little gap between all pads.
+If you've got a three-piece traction pad, leave little gaps between all pads.
 Once you've finished, and if you're happy with the final result, push everything down firmly to get that glue working between the deck and the surfboard.

 Finally, leave your magic gun resting for two-to-four hours, and hit the surf.
 Discover the best traction pads in the world.